Bacteria in Drinking Water: Tap Score's Tests

 What are Tap Score's Bacterial Tests and Which Should You Add to Your Water Test?

 Do you have reddish stains on clothing and/or reddish brown/yellowish slime on fixtures?
 The cause might be iron related bacteria.

 Does your tap water have a rotten egg smell or taste?
-Sulfate bacteria give off a stink!
+Sulfate and hydrogen sulfide related bacteria give off a stink!

 If you have that rotten egg smell and notice a darkening of water and/or corroded pipes or fixtures, your drinking water may suffer from slime forming bacteria.

 Nitrates are tasteless, odorless, colorless, so it won’t be easy to know if you’re facing nitrate problems unless you test.
 If you’re on well water near a farm, you may want to test to make sure nitrate-fertilizers aren’t leaching into your water supply.